 Another reader urges perspective:

 Your boy Ronald Reagan had Alzheimer’s while in office, and we made it through that okay.
 It is a matter of having good people around the president, which Reagan had, and which Biden has.
 And, if a president becomes incapable or dies, that is what vice presidents are for, and Harris would be a decent president.
 It would be better if Biden were younger and could communicate better, but I am much less concerned about him in office for four more years than another Trump term.
-It is too late in the process to change horses, so let’s stick with the horse we road in on and avoid losing our democracy.
+It is too late in the process to change horses, so let’s stick with the horse we rode in on and avoid losing our democracy.

 No. No. No. Reagan’s Alzheimers only really began to kick in later in his second term; and he could still give an address or speech that was kick-ass.
 Biden is clearly a victim of creeping dementia already, and will likely not last a second term.
 And Harris a “decent president”?
 Succession by Biden’s death is the only way she could ever be president.
 And she is utterly without administrative experience or political talent.
 She couldn’t even make it through a single Democratic primary.
 Please.
 We need an open convention, a real debate, and a completely new nominee who could actually beat Trump.